ShaddGallegos/RHTI/README.md

 Ansible and Ansible Tower should be the linchpin in your Enterprise and the foundation for your your journey into automation

+Ansible Features:

+ * Simple
+ * Powerful - hundreds of use cases
+ * Agentless
+ * Cross platform – linux, windows, unix, iot, ect
+ * Human readable - anyone can do it (no coding skills required)
+ * Perfect description of application - less time on documentation required
+ * Version controlled
+ * Dynamic inventories
+ * Orchestration that plays well with others – hp sa, puppet, jenkins, rhnss, etc.
+ * The language of devops

 Ansible Tower Features:

   * Easy to understand and clean dashboard